Andy4495/TI_Platform_Cores_For_Arduino/README.md

 ### MSP432 Support

-This repo fixes an issue with MSP432 board package.
 The official Energia board package for MSP432 does not work with the Arduino IDE/CLI due to an issue with the arduino-builder.
+It also requires Java as part of the build process.

+GitHub user [ndroid][75] created MSP432 board package version [5.29.4][74] based on 5.29.1 which no longer requires Java for building.
+It also updates the ARM compiler to 8.3.1 and ino2cpp to 1.0.7 and adds support for the MSP432P4111 LaunchPad.

+#### Details on MSP432 Board Packages 5.29.1 and 5.29.2

-The issue is documented in a [thread][8] and this unmerged [pull request][61].
+The issue with the offical MSP432 board package version 5.29.0 is documented in a [thread][8] and this unmerged [pull request][61].
 Since arduino-builder is now [deprecated][62], it is unlikely that this pull request will ever be merged.
 The main issue has to do with accessing a temporary path from within the build scripts.
 The Energia builder makes use of a variable called "build.project_path" which is not available with the arduino-builder.
 However, a global predefined property named "build.source.path" is available for use in [`platform.txt`][6] and defines the path needed for building MSP432 with Arduino.

-In addition, the `ino2cpp` tool used during the MSP432 build process makes some assumptions on the availability and location of java during the build process.
+In addition, the `ino2cpp` tool version 1.0.6 used during the MSP432 build process makes some assumptions on the availability and location of Java during the build process.
 This can cause issues when building locally with Arduino and when running the [compile-arduino-sketches][20] GitHub action both locally using [nektos/act][63] and on GitHub's servers.
+This Java dependency has been removed in version 1.0.7.

 Therefore, the following changes are needed to `platform.txt` in the MSP432 board package: